Sara-Tucker/python-notes/django/views.md

 #### URLconfs / URL dispatcher
 To design URLs for an app, you use a Python module called URLconf (URL configuration).

+To design URLs for an app, you use a Python module for URL configuration.
+It is called a URLconf module and named ```urls.py```.

 #### How Django processes a request
 When a user requests a page from your site, this is the algorithm the system follows to determine which Python code to execute:
 - Django determines the URLconf module to use.